Ulanhu: Civil war

+Early PRC

+In September 1954, Ulanhu was named Vice Premier, ranking eighth.

 In 1955 he was awarded the rank of General (shangjiang), becoming one of only 57 generals bestowed the honour of being a "founding general" of the People's Republic.
 He served as Party Committee Secretary and regional government chairman of Inner Mongolia from the region's founding to 1966.

+During the Great Leap Forward, Ulanhu delayed de facto communization in Mongol pastoral areas.
+Traditional forms of herd management remained until 1965 when herds were communized just before the Cultural Revolution.

 Cultural Revolution

 At the beginning of the Cultural Revolution, zealous Red Guard organizations attempted to storm the Inner Mongolia government headquarters.
 Ulanhu used troops at his disposal to repel them, only to be later undone by military forces sent in by leftist leaders in Beijing, ousting him from office.
 He was accused of "ruling Inner Mongolia like an independent kingdom", and persecuted as a suspected member of the independence-leaning Inner Mongolian People's Revolutionary Party, a charge later proven to be false.
 However, while he was a target for struggle, Ulanhu survived the Cultural Revolution without enduring some of the more severe physical hardships inflicted upon some of his colleagues, largely owing to the support of Premier Zhou Enlai.